 - the odds are moving very fast

-- you will struggle spotting the right value bets
+- you will struggle to spot the right value bets

 - the odds will drop faster, so it is harder to place the bets